Lego Friends: Construction sets

 Following the initial launch, Lego Friends sets have been released in waves and have expanded on the various interests of the characters and their friends.
 These have included various vocational, recreational and academic interests, such as agriculture, equestrianism, wildlife animal rescue and rehabilitation, and pop stardom.
 The range has also included suburbia-themed sets, as well as an amusement park and skiing theme.
 The largest sets since the original wave have been the Summer Riding Camp, Heartlake Shopping Mall and Heartlake Grand Hotel.
-According to Bricklink, there have been a total of 508 Lego Friends sets released since January 2012.
+According to Bricklink, there have been a total of 568 Lego Friends sets released since January 2012.

 In 2018, the Lego Friends line announced some physical changes to the main characters, which according to The Lego Group, were made in response to feedback from children.
-The changes were made to make the characters "more diverse in their appearance" and add "more depth to their personality".
+The changes were made to make the characters "more diverse in their appearance" and to add "more depth to their personality".

 In 2020, The Lego Group partnered with National Geographic to release several construction sets that focused on environmental issues.
-The Lego Friends line launched construction sets that centred on animal protection.
+The Lego Friends line launched construction sets that centered on animal protection.
 The sets included Baby Elephant Jungle Rescue, Jungle Rescue Base and Panda Jungle Tree House sets.

 In 2021, Lego Friends launched a range of play cubes.
 Each cube includes a small brick build, a mini-doll and a pet animal, and is designed for ages 6+.

 In April 2021, five sets were announced for release in summer 2021, including Forest Waterfall, Forest House, Heartlake City Grand Hotel, Tree House and Horse Training and Trailer.